Forebears: Bessie Smith, The Empress Of The Blues

 What came out of Smith onstage grabbed people by the lapels and shook them up — not because she was new and different, but rather because she was so powerfully familiar.
 She sang about the kind of trouble that most people knew well, and her shouts and lamentations identified a depth of feeling that nearly everyone experiences, but would be hard-pressed to describe.

-"She just upset you," says the New Orleans musician and early jazz historian Danny Barker in a landmark 1956 jazz history.
+"She just upset you," says the New Orleans musician and jazz ranconteur Danny Barker in a landmark 1956 jazz history.
 Hear Me Talkin' To Ya: The Story of Jazz as Told by the Men Who Made It devotes an entire chapter to Smith as a musical influence — the only woman afforded such consideration.
 Barker saw her perform in the 1910s and '20s before he moved to New York.
 "If you have a church background," he writes, "like people who came from the South as I did, you would recognize a similarity between what she was doing and what those preachers and evangelists from there did, and how they moved people ...
 Bessie did the same thing on stage."

 While other singers sidled up to a blues — insinuating, cajoling and even whispering to convey a point — Smith launched something like a St. Crispin's Day attack on all 12 bars (or 16, or eight, depending on the song).
 In her phrasing, embellishments and even her breaths, she was communicating the kind of outward urgency and inner stillness that often signals the telling of an absolute truth.